On the dynamics of endomorphisms of affine surfaces

 Let $q$ be the unique indeterminacy point of $g$.
 Since every other curve in $X$ has self-intersection $\leq -2$, the first $(-1)$-curve in $Y$ contracted by $\tilde g$ must be the strict transform of $B_k$ so that $q \in B_k$.

-Suppose that $B_k$ is not on the boundary and that the indeterminacy point $p$ of $g$ is not an intersection point.
-Then, the map $\pi$ factorizes through the blow-up of $p$ and after contracting the strict transform of $B_k$, we get at infinity three prime divisors that intersect at the same point.
-But this is a contradiction because $\tilde g$ consists only of blow ups of point at infinity and $X \setminus U$ does not have three divisors that intersects at the same point and that remains true after any blow-ups. \end{proof}
+Suppose that $B_k$ is not on the boundary of the zigzag and that the indeterminacy point $q$ of $g$ is not an intersection point.
+Then, the map $\pi$ factorizes through the blow-up of $q$ and after contracting the strict transform of $B_k$, we get at infinity three prime divisors that intersect at the same point.
+But this is a contradiction because $\tilde g^{-1}$ consists only of blow ups of point at infinity and $X \setminus X_0$ does not have three divisors that intersects at the same point and that remains true after any blow-ups. \end{proof}

-Finally, there cannot be more than one indeterminacy point on $X$.
-Suppose the contrary and let $p_1, p_2$ be two indeterminacy points, they both belong to $B_k$.
-Let $E_1, E_2$ be two exceptional divisor above $p_1$ and $p_2$ in $Y$ respectively.
-They cannot be contracted by $\tilde g$ because $Y$ is the minimal resolution of singularities of $g$.
-Therefore, their strict transform is either a $(-1)$-curve or a curve with nonnegative self intersection.
-But this is absurd because $X \setminus U$ does not contain any $(-1)$-curve and has only one curve of nonnegative self-intersection. \end{proof}